Take Care Of You

 Burnout

-An estimated 18% of nurses leave their first jobs within a year of being licensed and over half of nurses consider leaving the field due to burnout and lack of job satisfaction.
+An estimated 18% of nurses leave their first jobs within a year of being licensed, and over half of nurses consider leaving the field due to burnout and lack of job satisfaction.
 In many hospitals and clinics, there is a significant nursing shortage, leading to longer hours and increased patient loads for the nurses on staff.
-Burnout can lead to emotional or physical exhaustion, a low sense of personal accomplishment and self-worth, and a disdain for the job.
-If untreated, symptoms can compound over time, leading to depression or other mental health issues and the nurse leaving his or her job.
+Burnout can lead to emotional or physical exhaustion, a low sense of personal accomplishment, and a disdain for the job.
+If untreated, symptoms can compound over time, leading to depression or other mental health issues.

 Anxiety and Depression

-The risk of mental health issues, such as depression and anxiety, tend to be higher among nurses than in the general population.
+The risk of mental health issues, such as depression and anxiety, tends to be higher among nurses than in the general population.
+Mayo Clinic offers comprehensive guides on how to manage stress and maintain mental well-being.
 Not only are nurses often overworked and deal with high levels of stress, but many are routinely exposed to traumatic situations, such as the death of a patient, gruesome injuries, or abuse from an angry patient.

 Physical Pain